-further assessment on permanent change of station effects on military spouse employment.
+- further assessment on permanent change of station effects on military spouse employment.

-> A tax credit for hiring military spouses is particularly interesting given the recent, and potentially recurring, the federal shutdown that might prevent service members from receiving their paychecks on time.
+A tax credit for hiring military spouses is particularly interesting given the recent, and potentially recurring, federal shutdown that might prevent service members from receiving their paychecks on time.

-> Over the years the Work Opportunity Tax Credit has changed to match constantly evolving needs in the country’s employment landscape.
+Over the years the Work Opportunity Tax Credit has changed to match constantly evolving needs in the country’s employment landscape.
 However, it remains a highly effective way of creating an opportunity for historically underemployed groups to rejoin the workforce and get off of public assistance.